thedataquarry/zola-blog/content/posts/static-site-zola/index.md

 * `static` is the folder where you'll keep all your static assets, such as images, fonts, and JavaScript files.
 * `templates` is the folder where you'll keep your HTML templates, which can be customized via [shortcodes](https://www.getzola.org/documentation/content/shortcodes/)
   * Zola uses the [Tera](https://tera.netlify.app/) template engine, which allows you to generate HTML pages via a template language very much like Python's Jinja2.

-## Importance of template engine

-The main issue for me with Hugo is its underlying Go template engine, which made it immensely difficult to customize the look and feel of a theme I liked.
-I found myself spending hours, or even days, trying to figure out how to get my site to look the way I wanted it to, rather than actually writing content.

-Although Hugo is hugely popular and there's tons of examples online, it was still proving too hard and unintuitive for to learn how templates work.
-Zola addressed all these concerns, and more.
-Within a few days of looking up the documentation on Zola's template engine, [Tera](https://keats.github.io/tera/), I was productive enough to get my site's customizations up and running.

 ## Steps to setting up a Zola site